 “Trigiani is a master of palpable and visual detail.” – The Washington Post

 The New York Times calls her “a comedy writer with a heart of gold”, her books “tiramisu for the soul.”
 Her books have been translated in 36 countries around the world.
 Adriana has toured many of the countries, including South Africa, with annual visits to the United Kingdom.

 Michael Patrick King tucked copies of her novels in scenes throughout the Sex and the City television series and movies.
 There’s a drinking game in South Bend, Indiana for the eagle-eyed viewers who spot the novels.

-She has received citations from The Sons of Italy, honorary degrees from Saint Mary’s College, Notre Dame and the University of New Haven, and has given the commencement speech at University of Virginia at Wise and the University of New Haven.
+She has received citations from The Sons of Italy, honorary degrees from Saint Mary’s College, the University of Notre Dame and the University of New Haven, and has given the commencement speech at University of Virginia at Wise and the University of New Haven.
 A seasoned lecturer, Adriana has also been a guest speaker at New York University and The New School for Social Research in New York City.

 While at Saint Mary’s, she also founded, directed, wrote and appeared with The Outcasts, an all-female comedy troupe that began improvisational performances on the shuttle buses between the schools and grew into a musical variety show with sell-out performances in the university theater.